-Each share of Redeemable Preferred Stock is convertible into common stock at the option of the stockholder at any time after the date of issuance.
-Each share of the Redeemable Preferred Stock will be converted into shares of common stock, at the applicable conversion ratio of each series of Redeemable Preferred Stock then in effect, upon the earlier of (i) a qualified public offering with net proceeds of not less than \$50,000 and a price of not less than \$4.95 per share, subject to appropriate adjustment for any stock dividend, stock split, combination or other similar recapitalization, and (ii) the date specified by written consent or agreement of the holders of 60% of the then-outstanding shares of Series A redeemable convertible preferred stock and the holders of 60% of the then-outstanding shares of Series B redeemable convertible preferred stock.

-The conversion ratio of each series of Redeemable Preferred Stock is determined by dividing the Original Issue Price of each series of preferred stock by the Conversion Price of each series.
-The Conversion Price of each series is \$1.00 for Series A and \$1.65 for Series B and is subject to adjustment as set forth in the Company's certificate of incorporation, as amended and restated.
-As of December 31, 2014, all outstanding shares of Series A and Series B redeemable convertible preferred stock were convertible into common stock on a one-for-one basis.
+Each share of Preferred Stock was convertible into common stock at the option of the stockholder at any time after the date of issuance.
+Each share of the Preferred Stock would have been converted into shares of common stock, at the applicable conversion ratio of each series of Preferred Stock then in effect, upon the earlier of (i) a qualified public offering with net proceeds of not less than \$40,000 and a price of not less than \$12.80 per share, subject to appropriate adjustment for any stock dividend, stock split, combination or other similar recapitalization, and (ii) the date specified by written consent or agreement of the holders of 60% of the then-outstanding shares of Preferred Stock voting together as a single class (on an asconverted basis).
+The conversion ratio of each series of Preferred Stock was determined by dividing the Original Issue Price of each series of preferred stock by the Conversion Price of each series.
+The Conversion Price of each series was \$3.45 for Series A, \$5.6925 for Series B, and \$10.6605 for Series C and was subject to adjustment as set forth in the Company's certificate of incorporation, as amended and restated.
+As of December 31, 2014, all outstanding shares of Series A, Series B, and Series C preferred stock were convertible into common stock on a 3.45-for-one basis.